fathym-deno/eac-runtime/docs/getting-started/Configure.md

 }
 ```

 We start by pulling in our minimum required dependencies, and then define our plugin as a class that implements the `EaCRuntimePlugin`.
-A couple of quick notes 1) The plugin is exported as default, in order to support external loading and 2) a class is not required to implement the plugin, it is just our preferred way to do things.
+A couple of quick notes 1) The plugin is exported as default in order to support external loading and 2) a class is not required to implement the plugin, it is just our preferred way to do things.

 There is a Build method, which takes the `EaCRuntimeConfig` for the current runtime and returns an `EaCRuntimePluginConfig`.
 To start, we've simply given our plugin a name, and returned a blank configuration.

 Now we need to configure this plugin to be used by the runtime.
-To do this, open the `configs/eac-runtime.config.ts` file and update the plugins to use the new plugin, instead of the FathymDenoPlugin:
+To do this, open the `configs/eac-runtime.config.ts` file and update the plugins to use the new plugin, instead of the FathymDemoPlugin:

 ```typescript ./configs/eac-runtime.config.ts
 import { DefaultEaCConfig, defineEaCConfig } from '@fathym/eac/runtime';